Jagjit Singh Aurora: Later life

 Aurora was honoured with the Param Vishisht Seva Medal, the Padma Bhushan and the Bir Protik for his role in the war.
 He retired from the Indian Army in 1973.
 Lt Gen JFR Jacob has written in his book An Odyssey in War And Peace that Gen. Aurora approached then Prime Minister Indira Gandhi for governorship of a state but she declined.
 Jacob also writes that Gen. and Mrs. Aurora were a regular part of the social life of Calcutta.

+The Sikh Forum

 In 1984, Aurora fiercely criticised the Indian National Congress leadership following Operation Blue Star, which was an operation by the then government of flushing out armed Sikh militants who had taken up positions inside the Golden Temple in Amritsar but also caused extensive damage to the holiest shrine of Sikhism.
+He became the first President of The Sikh Forum, which he formed with the help of many Sikhs in Delhi and Punjab to represent and fight for the rights of Sikhs.
+As part of the Sikh Forum he had done hunger strikes, protests, written open letters and made regular speeches till he passed, in 2004 Dr. Amrik Singh became the next President.

+Lt.
+Gen. Jagjit Singh Aurora about his relation with The Sikh Forum.

+Arrest

+In 1993 Jagjit Singh Aurora had courted arrest as The Sikh Forum had staged a protest wherein journalist Rajinder Singh Pun, SAD (Amritsar) Delhi President Mohindar Singh and Janata Dal national secretary Ramvir Singh Bidhuri all courted arrest.
+The next year he had staged another protest at India Gate as well.

+Member of Parliament

-Subsequently, he spent several years as a member of parliament in the Rajya Sabha, the upper House of the Indian Parliament, for the Akali Dal, a political party.
+Subsequently, he spent several years as a member of parliament in the Rajya Sabha, the upper House of the Indian Parliament, for the Shiromani Akali Dal, a political party.
 Aurora was also an active member of the Citizen's Justice Committee which provided pro bono assistance to Sikh victims of the 1984 anti-Sikh riots.